 - All students must be registered and have submitted consent forms in order to attend.
 There is no cost for the retreat.

 - The retreat begins after school on Fri.
 9/18/26 on campus.
-9th grade students attending Alpha may not leave campus when 6th period ends at 1:20 PM.
 All 10th, 11th, and 12th grade students are asked to leave campus as quickly as possible right after 6th period.
+Ninth grade students attending Alpha may not leave campus when 6th period ends at 1:20 PM.
+Parent pick-up when the retreat ends is at midnight -12:00 AM.

 - Carondelet High School’s retreat policy requires students who register for retreats to attend the entire retreat in order to honor the integrity of the retreat and the cohesiveness of the group.
 Therefore, students are expected to be present from the beginning of the retreat to the end.
-Contact Campus Minister Rick Grand-Lejano with questions.
+Contact Director of Campus Ministry Edie Payne via email with questions.

-- Please confirm with your student that they are, in fact, attending in order to avoid last-minute cancellations.
-Last-minute cancellations and no-shows upset the balance of small group numbers.
-Please contact Rick Grand-Lejano right away if your student is registered and no longer attending.
+- Please confirm with your student that they are attending in order to avoid last-minute cancellations.
+Last-minute cancellations and no-shows upset the balance of small group numbers, and will result in a $100 Late Cancellation Fee.
+Please contact Director of Campus Ministry Edie Payne right away if your student is registered and no longer attending.

 - Snacks, dinner, and late-night treats will be provided.
-Please email Campus Minister, Rick Grand-Lejano for special dietary arrangements.
+Please email Director of Campus Ministry Edie Payne for special dietary arrangements.

 Procedures for Friday, Sept.
 18:

-- Students should wear the Friday Casual Uniform to school on Friday.
+- Students should wear the Carondelet Friday Casual Uniform to school on Friday.
 Please encourage your students not to wear their skirts to school that day and instead, wear comfortable pants or leggings that comply with the school guidelines.
-Students may not have time to change before the retreat and will be more comfortable in leggings or comfy pants than a skirt for this very active afternoon and evening.
+Students may also change before the retreat into comfortable leggings or comfy pants if time permits.
+They need to be dressed for a very active afternoon and evening.

-- After 6th period, students will have a short break to put backpacks in lockers, use the bathroom, call home, or relax before the retreat begins.
+- After 6th period, students will have a 20-minute break to put backpacks in lockers, use the bathroom, call home, change clothes, or relax before the retreat begins.
 At 2:00 PM, registered “campers” will head to the Garaventa for Camp Check In, where they will find their camp leaders.
-Student leaders will collect phones and smart watches, label them with blue tape, and turn them in to be locked in a secure room for the duration of the retreat.
+Student leaders will collect phones and smart watches, label them, and turn them in to be locked in a secure room for the duration of the retreat.
+“Campers” will be dismissed for parent pick-up at 12:00 AM.

 BRING: